About Me

 University of Toronto, Ontario Institute for Studies in Education (OISE) (Toronto, remote), 2025

-Master of Education, Curriculum and Pedagogy, Digital Technologies in Education
+Master of Education, Curriculum and Pedagogy, Digital Technologies in Education, GPA 4.0

 Select Courses: Instructional design, blended learning, curriculum and pedagogy, AI for education, research methods.